EarthBound: Plot

+After making their way to the seaside resort Summers and consuming a "magic cake", Ness has a vision of Poo, the prince of Dalaam, another country in the continent of Chommo (a parody of Far East countries or regions like Nepal or Tibet in Asia), undergoing "Mu Training" before joining the party as well.
+This training entails Poo having a vision in which all his body parts are ripped from his being before his senses are dulled.

-The party continues to travel to the Scaraba desert, the Deep Darkness swamp, another village of creatures called the Tenda and a forgotten underworld where dinosaurs live.
+The party continues to travel to the Scaraba desert, the Deep Darkness swamp, another village of creatures called the Tenda, and a forgotten underworld where dinosaurs live.
 When the Sound Stone is eventually filled, Ness visits Magicant, a surreal location in his mind where he fights his personal dark side.
 Upon returning to Eagleland, Ness and his party use the Phase Distorter to travel back in time to fight Giygas, transferring their souls into robots so as to not destroy their bodies through time travel.
 The group discovers a device that contains Giygas, but it is being guarded by Pokey, who has been aiding Giygas all along and is using alien technology.
-After being defeated in battle, Pokey turns the device off, releasing Giygas and forcing the group to fight the alien, whose infinite power is turning him into an incomprehensible embodiment of evil and insanity.
-During the fight, Paula reaches out to the inhabitants of Earth, and eventually the player, who prays for the children's safety.
-The prayers manage to exploit Giygas' fatal weakness – human emotions – and defeat the alien, eradicating him from existence.
+After being defeated in battle, Pokey turns the device off, releasing Giygas and forcing the group to fight the alien, whose infinite power transformed him into an incomprehensible embodiment of evil and insanity.
+During the fight, Paula reaches out to the inhabitants of Earth, and eventually the player, all of whom pray for the children's safety.
+The prayers manage to exploit Giygas' fatal weaknesses – human emotions and love – and defeat the alien, eradicating him from existence.
 In a post-credits scene, Ness, whose life has returned to normal following Giygas' defeat, receives a note from Pokey, who challenges Ness to come and find him.

 Development

-The first Mother was released for the NES in 1989.
-Its sequel, Mother 2, or EarthBound, was developed over five years by Ape and HAL, and published through Nintendo.
+EarthBound Beginnings was released for the Famicom in 1989 in Japan.
+Its sequel, EarthBound, was developed over five years by Ape and HAL, and published through Nintendo.
 The game was written and designed by Japanese author, musician, and advertiser Shigesato Itoi, and produced by Satoru Iwata, who became Nintendo's president and CEO.
 Mother 2 was made with a development team different from that of the original game, and most of its members were unmarried and willing to work all night on the project.
-Mother 2's development took much longer than planned and came under repeated threat of cancellation.
+Mother 2's development took much longer than planned and came under repeated threats of cancellation.
 Itoi has said that the project's dire straits were resolved when Iwata joined the team.
 Ape's programming team had more members than HAL on the project.
 The HAL team (led by lead programmer Iwata) worked on the game programming, while the Ape team (led by lead programmer Kouji Malta) worked on specific data, such as the text and maps.
 They spent biweekly retreats together at the HAL office in view of Mount Fuji.